appbaseio/Docs/content/docs/reactivesearch/vue/overview/QuickStart.md

 ![](https://i.imgur.com/gAuWhsN.jpg)

 For convenience, you can check out the final code from the ReactiveSearch demos - https://github.com/appbaseio/reactivesearch/tree/next/packages/vue/demos/good-books.

+You can even check the final code [here](https://codesandbox.io/s/distracted-bose-risqh) on Codesandbox.io.

 ### Step 6: ReactiveSearch as UMD